-How to Sell a Gun in West Virginia?
+How to Sell a Gun in West Virginia: A Comprehensive Guide

 West Virginia has some restrictions that surround owning, selling and carrying firearms.
 For those interested in selling their gun, being familiar with state and federal laws that govern the transaction will be helpful to ensure all parties are in compliance with the regulation when finalizing the transaction.
-For those unfamiliar with the regulations, CashMyGuns.com has compiled a helpful guide to navigate the regulations in place.
+For those unfamiliar with the regulations, Dunlap Gun Buyers has compiled a helpful guide to navigate the regulations in place.

 The following information is compiled from a memorandum from the West Virginia Office of Attorney General on West Virginia State Laws and Published Ordinances to the Bureau of Alcohol, Tobacco, Firearms and Explosives.

-What are the Requirements to Legally Purchase a Firearm in West Virginia?
+What is the Process of Buying a Firearm from a Dealer in West Virginia?

 Anyone purchasing a firearm from a licensed firearms dealer must complete a Bureau of Alcohol, Tobacco & Firearms form 4473 (firearms transaction form).
 This form will be maintained by the dealer.
 A firearms purchaser must, under the permanent provisions of the Federal Brady Law, also undergo a National Instant Criminal Background Check System check, which will be performed by the firearms dealer.

 This check will indicate to the dealer whether the purchaser’s background allows for the person to complete the purchase of the firearm.

 In order to purchase a firearm legally through a Federal Firearms Licensed dealer, the buyer must be 18 years old to purchase rifles, shotguns and ammunition.
 Buyers looking to purchase handguns must be at least 21 years old.
 No permits or registration are required to own a firearm in this state.

 Individuals are prohibited from possessing firearms if they fall into any of the following categories: